-A low-grade vasoformative neoplasm that is associated with human herpesvirus-8 (HHV-8) or Kaposi's sarcoma herpesvirus (KSHV) infection.
+A low-grade vasoformative neoplasm that is associated with human herpesvirus-8 (HHV-8, also known as Kaposi's sarcoma-associated herpesvirus [KSHV]) infection.

 Patients may present with multifocal cutaneous lesions, mucosal lesions, or lymph node or visceral involvement.

 Therapy is given for symptom palliation, to prevent disease progression, and for cosmetic reasons.

 Kaposi's sarcoma (KS) is a low-grade vasoformative neoplasm associated with human herpesvirus-8 (HHV-8, also known as Kaposi's sarcoma-associated herpesvirus [KSHV]) infection.
 Lesions frequently involve mucocutaneous sites, but may become more extensive to involve the lymph nodes and visceral organs.
 Skin lesions evolve from an early patch, to a plaque, and later to ulcerating tumour nodules.

 - presence of risk factors